drvinceknight/coopgt/docs/tutorial/index.rst

 In cooperative game theory a characteristic function is a mapping from all groups of players to a given value.
 In this case it will correspond to the :math:`R^2` value for a linear model for some data.
-The :math:`y` variable is going to be predicted by fitting a linear model to three sets of data:
+The :math:`y` variable is going to be predicted by fitting a linear model to three variables:

 .. math::